 - Shortness of breath

 - Tingling, numbness, or shooting pains in the hands and feet

 - Problems related to short-term memory

 - Blood titers with confirmatory Western Blot test-enzyme immunoassay

-- During the early phase of the disease, blood titers may give false negative results
+- During the early stage of the disease, blood titers may give false-negative results